Organ donation: Canada

 Each province has different methods and registries for intent to donate organs or tissues as a deceased donor.
 In some provinces, such as Newfoundland and Labrador and New Brunswick organ donation registration is completed by completing the "Intent to donate" section when applying or renewing one's provincial medical care.
 In Ontario, one must be 16 years of age to register as an organ and tissue donor and register with ServiceOntario.
 Alberta requires that a person must be 18 years of age or older and register with the Alberta Organ and Tissue Donation Registry.

 Opt-out donation in Canada

-Nova Scotia, Canada, is the first jurisdiction in North America that will be introducing an automatic organ donation program unless residents opt out; this is known as presumed consent.
+Nova Scotia, Canada, is the first jurisdiction in North America to introduce an automatic organ donation program unless residents opt out; what the province refers to as deemed consent.
 The Human Organ and Tissue Act was introduced on April 2, 2019.
-When the new legislation is in effect, all people who have been Nova Scotia residents for a minimum of 12 consecutive months, with appropriate decision-making capacity and are over 19 years of age are considered potential donors and will be automatically referred to donation programs if they are determined to be good candidates.
-In the case of persons under 19 years of age and people without appropriate decision-making capacity, they will only be considered as organ donors if their parent, guardian or decision-maker opts them into the program.
-The new legislation is scheduled to take effect in mid to late 2020, and will not be applicable to tourists visiting Nova Scotia or post-secondary students from other provinces or countries.
+With the legislation, all people who have been Nova Scotia residents for a minimum of 12 consecutive months, with appropriate decision-making capacity and are over 18 years of age are considered potential donors and will be automatically referred to donation programs if they are determined to be good candidates.
+In the case of persons under 18 years of age and people without appropriate decision-making capacity, they will only be considered as organ donors if their parent, guardian or decision-maker opts them into the program.
+The legislation took effect on January 18, 2021.